 Age of Wisdom

-There seems to be great freedom that comes when you get older.
-I remember reading an article a year or so ago that suggests that those in their 60’s and 70’s were the most content and happy.
-Fascinating.
+There seems to be great freedom that comes with age.
+A year ago, I read an article suggesting that those in their 60s and 70s were the most content and happy.
+This is fascinating.

-I am reminded of a gentleman who used to walk the neighborhood around my boy’s school.
-I would always take notice of him and watch him.
-In some ways I guess I was marveling at the possibility of being like him one day.
+I remember a gentleman walking the neighborhood around my boy’s school.
+I would always notice him and watch him.
+In some ways, I marveled at the possibility of being like him one day.
 He was always alone and walked at a very slow pace with his cane and cigar.
-He never said a word, rather he just observed.
-Plus he had a very cool hat that he would wear during the colder months.
+He never said a word; instead, he just observed.
+Plus, he had a very cool hat that he would wear during the colder months.

 What was it about him?
 That age?
 That contentment?

-There is certainly something to be said about being retired and not having the same responsibilities that one might have in their younger years.
-The craziness of the daily schedules with kids and work certainly have their effects on our peace and tranquility.
-That said, there might be something more as well.
-Inner freedom and contentment that is open to all of us.
+There is something to be said about being retired and not having the same responsibilities as one might have in one’s younger years.
+The craziness of daily schedules with kids and work certainly affects our peace and tranquility.
+That said, there might also be something more: inner freedom and contentment that is open to all of us.

-With age hopefully comes wisdom.
-A pearl of wisdom you just can’t acquire without living.
-Or maybe more so, paying attention to living.
+Hopefully, with age comes wisdom—a pearl of wisdom you can’t acquire without living—or, more so, paying attention to living.

-It seems to me wisdom is more about observing than actively learning.
+To me, wisdom is more about observing than actively learning.
 It’s about going inward rather than staying outward.
-It’s doing the real work of life which is seeing yourself as you are and not what you wished you were.
+It’s about doing the real work of life, which is seeing yourself as you are, not as you wish you were.

 It’s freedom.